haran1004/Better-Chat/README.md

 # Better Chat

-Forge mod by [LlamaLad7](https://github.com/LlamaLad7) which lets you customize the chat.
+Legacy Fabric mod by [LlamaLad7](https://github.com/LlamaLad7) which lets you customize the chat.

 Options: